QUOTES ABOUT WRITING

 The key artistic injunction is “Don’t be boring,” but it’s also “Don’t be bored.”
 If necessary write about something that pains you.

-The right attitude: I can make this good, but I haven’t done yet.
+The right attitude is: I can do this, but I haven’t yet.